-The Company's consolidated effective tax rate for 2022 and 2021 was 24.4% and 24.6%, respectively.
+The Company's consolidated effective tax rate for 2023 and 2022 was 24.3% and 24.4%, respectively.

-The tax rates in both years reflect the impact of discrete tax matters such as excess tax benefits related to share-based compensation, enacted tax legislation, changes in uncertain tax positions, deferred tax adjustments, non-taxable adjustments related to contingent consideration for acquisitions, and valuation allowances for certain tax credits.
-The rates in both years also reflect tax benefits from planning that postponed the utilization of current year losses in the U.K. to a future year when the tax rate will be 25%.
+The tax rates in both years reflect the impact of discrete tax matters such as excess tax benefits related to sharebased compensation, enacted tax legislation, changes in uncertain tax positions, deferred tax adjustments, nontaxable adjustments related to contingent consideration for acquisitions, and valuation allowances for certain tax credits.
+The 2023 effective tax rate reflects the previously-enacted change in the U.K. corporate income tax rate from 19% to 25%, which was effective April 1, 2023.
+The blended U.K. statutory tax rate for 2023 is 23.5%.
+The 2022 effective tax rate also reflects tax benefits from planning that postponed the utilization of U.K. tax losses to future years when the U.K. statutory tax rate will be 25%.